 RSPCA Assured assessors will also continue to use ‘contactless’ guidelines for on-farm assessments.

 These include the following requirements:

-- Assessor to take their own temperature on the day of assessment
+- Assessors to take their own temperature on the day of assessment

-- PPE, including a face mask, to be worn by assessors throughout the visit
+- PPE, including a face mask, is to be worn by assessors throughout the visit

 - Assessor to use their own pen for signing paperwork